-Sutton Veny registered with the Eco Church scheme in November 2016 and has since been joined by Heytesbury and St Peter’s Codford as churches aspiring to achieve the Bronze level within Rocha UK’s award scheme for churches in England and Wales that want to demonstrate that the gospel is good news for God’s earth.
+Sutton Veny registered with the Eco Church scheme in November 2016 and has since been joined by Heytesbury and St Mary’s Codford as churches aspiring to achieve the Bronze level within Rocha UK’s award scheme for churches in England and Wales that want to demonstrate that the gospel is good news for God’s earth.

 A Rocha UK is a Christian charity working for the protection and restoration of the natural world, both as a response to the biblical mandate to care for the earth, and as a demonstration of the Christian hope for God’s world.
 The charity works collaboratively with others who share a passion for the planet and its people, and a desire for their mutual flourishing.
 ‘A Rocha’ is Portuguese for ‘The Rock’, reflecting the origins of the international A Rocha family in a field study centre located on the Alvor estuary in Portugal, back in 1982.